ut-parla/Parla.py/tutorial/0_hello_world/README.md

 Although syntactically tasks often look like Python functions, they are semantically different.
-Parla tasks are not functions in the usual sense: the Parla runtime can launch tasks as soon as they are spawned; they capture local variables in the closure by value; they cannot be called and, typically, do not return values.
+Parla tasks are not functions in the usual sense: the Parla runtime can launch tasks as soon as they are spawned; they capture local variables in the closure by value; they cannot be called by user-code, and, typically, they do not return values.

 Tasks: